grolston/config-lambda-supported-runtimes/README.md

-# Config Rule Python Runtime
+# Config Rule Lambda Supported Runtimes

-Checks for unsupported versions of Python 2.7.
+Checks for unsupported runtime environments for Lambda.

+## Suppurted Runtimes

+The following runtime environments are supported in AWS Lambda

+1. python3.8
+2. python3.7
+3. python3.6
+4. nodejs14.x
+5. nodejs12.x
+6. ruby2.7
+7. java11
+8. java8.al2
+9. java8
+10. go1.x
+11. dotnetcore3.1
+12. dotnetcore2.1
+13. provided.al2
+14. provided

+If the runtime identifier is not listed above, the config rule will display as noncompliant.

 ## Deployment